yogesh-nn/xboard-news_feed_website/README.md

 #### During the building of this project:
 - Built XBoard using HTML, CSS, Bootstrap and JavaScript from scratch
 - Used Accordions and Image Carousel to improve UI
+- Made use of CSS Flexbox and CSS Grids to create a visually appealing layout.
 - Fetched news content from flipboard's RSS feed using REST API

-#### While building this Buildout, the developer:
-- Understood the application requirements and implemented the project from scratch.
-- Tested the implementation to ensure correctness and responsiveness across different devices.
-- Made use of CSS Flexbox and CSS Grids to create a visually appealing layout.

 List of Languages that were used to built this project:
 - HTML